 Press this button to proceed.
 In the slideout panel, flag whether you want to add the recording via API, by uploading a video file, or by linking to a video URL.
 Please note that you can only add the video via API for the following videoconferencing tools: GoToTraining, WebEx, BlueJeans and Adobe Connect.
 When you’ve selected the recording and method for adding the recording in the platform, you will then see a progress bar under the option you flagged.

 When the video is finished uploading, press the Confirm button.
 Please note that from here, the time it takes to import and convert the video for the platform depends on the size of the video.
 When the video is ready, you will see a message informing you that it was successfully converted.
 Learners can then press the View Recording button to view the recorded session.
 To delete the recording, press the red X next to this button.
 Please note: You can only upload one recording per webinar session.

 Days of Validity Functionality

-For webinar courses, you can add the Days of Validity feature, which allows users to access the webinar course for only a specific number of days after the end of the last session in which they are enrolled.
+The Days of Validity feature for webinars allows learners to access the webinar course for only a specific number of days after the end of the last session in which they are enrolled.
 Please Note: This feature is active by default, with the default number of days being 0, meaning there is no set validity period unless configured by the Superadmin.

 Once the days of validity have expired, the course will be locked (therefore inaccessible) to the user.
-This includes course materials and certificates for the course.
-To configure this option, access the main Course Management page in the platform (Admin Menu, Courses item).
-Find the course in the list of courses, then press the menu button at the end of the course’s row.
-Press the Advanced Settings option in the dropdown menu.
+This includes training materials and certificates.
+To configure this option, access the main Course Management page, find the course in the list of courses, click on its description and move to the Advanced Properties tab.